 With any martial arts training, we become more confident in our bodies and feel stronger.
 By doing exercises for flexibility, you’ll be able to use your body more effectively.

 All forms of martial arts focus on self-discipline and a healthy lifestyle.
 You’ll find yourself eating healthy and using foods for strength and performance, cutting back on unhealthy indulgences, and becoming a fitter version of yourself.
 This helps you develop the ability and the readiness to defend yourself and others.

 All forms of martial arts teach you techniques that you can use in self-defence.
 You’ll learn how to use your own body in more effective ways.
 You’ll learn to be quick on your feet, how to throw a punch, how to defend your vital organs or your head, and how to disable or control your opponent.
 These skills set you apart from someone who doesn’t have the training or the instinct to ward off an attacker.

 The benefits of a martial arts lifestyle

-Drink water: Every sport or martial arts instructor will tell you it is crucial to stay hydrated.
+Every sport or martial arts instructor will tell you it is crucial to stay hydrated.
 When your body gets enough water, it can perform all the functions required to stay fit.
-This means elimination of toxins, digestive functions, muscle and bone recovery, mental and mood health.
+This means the elimination of toxins, digestive functions, muscle and bone recovery, and mental and mood health.
 During martial arts training, you’ll perspire and lose water, so you should be replacing it during the day.

-Don’t overeat: The concept of small frequent meals is useful for keeping your metabolism level high, but also to prevent you from overeating.
-Martial arts training emphasizes discipline and self awareness and eating too much goes against both.
+The concept of small frequent meals is useful for keeping your metabolism level high, but also to prevent you from overeating.
+Martial arts training emphasizes discipline and self-awareness and eating too much goes against both.

 Am I too old to start learning now?